dymodi/dymodi.github.io/Research/2018-MobiSys/outline-draft-3.md

 After the features are determined, the time estimation can be implemented in many ways.
 Such as, RBF SVM.

-A intial result for picking arc time estimation is:
+A intial result for picking arc time estimation using SVR RBF is:
 <p align = "center">
 <img src="figures/rr_result_1.png"  alt="picking arc">
 </p>